 Pershing’s 9.9% stake would make it the second-largest investor in Chipotle, according to Bloomberg.

 Over the past 12 months Chipotle shares have dropped 42%.
 However, on news of Pershing and Ackman’s investment, the stock jumped 4.8% after hours Tuesday to $434.

 As of midmorning Wednesday shares were trading at around $437, up nearly 6% on the day so far.

 Making Up For Lost Ground

 The move with Chipotle may be an attempt by Ackman to recover from what has been a bad year for the hedge fund manager.

-Misses have included Herbalife Ltd. (NYSE:HLFB), Valeant Pharmaceuticals International Inc. (NYSE:VRXB) and Platform Specialty Products, Inc. (NYSE:PAHB).
+Misses have included Herbalife Ltd. (NYSE:HLFB), Valeant Pharmaceuticals International Inc. Stock not found VRX and Platform Specialty Products, Inc. (NYSE:PAHC).
 Herbalife, which Ackman famously bet big against, is up.
 The others are down.